monospice/laravel-redis-sentinel-drivers/README.md

 Sentinel.
 This causes issues when we need to clear the cache, because Laravel erases stored session information as well.

-This package wraps the configuration of Laravel's caching, session, and queue APIs for Sentinel with the ability to set options for our Redis services independently.
+This package wraps the configuration of Laravel's broadcasting, cache, session, and queue APIs for Sentinel with the ability to set options for our Redis services independently.
 We configure the package separately from Laravel's standard Redis configuration so we can choose to use the Sentinel connections as needed by the environment.
 A developer may use a standalone Redis server in their local environment, while production environments operate a Redis Sentinel set of servers.

 Contents
 --------